PavanRangani/docs/docs/prd/philanthropy/browse.md

     - For Closed: Edit & View History
   - View History action is shown for Multi year grant only if payment update history available for that Grant.
 Otherwise it won't be shown
   - On Click of row redirect user to the Browse Payment of Orgnization page with Project and Grant filter applied
-- Shows organizations in table
-  - Column: Organization, Organization Group
-  - Sorting: Ascending
-- Year Filter
-  - By default shows current year in From & To
-  - From: Shows all available year
-  - To: Shows year selected in from and all other available years which is higher than year selected in From